Part 2- “Wood, Oil Paint, a Little Rope & a Tiger Shark”

 Thinking this was about as good as it could get, someone shouted “Shark” and everyone saw the swirling dorsal fin and tail of a large Shark just a short distance off the stern in the chum slick.
 The Shark raised its head out of the water several times (see image in Part 1 above) and appeared to be checking us out.
 Its identity was announced; Tiger Shark, a very aggressive species.
 I snapped a few quick images and the shark sounded only to resurface again, with its head out of the water again.
 At this point all the images of sharks attacking floating objects seen on the nature shows became a reality, especially for this very aggressive species.
 The chum slick had attracted this large shark, and it occurred to me that a few small pieces of floating beef suet weren’t going to satisfy this large fish’s appetite being described as an “eating machine”!
-Only a hundred and fifty feet away from this awesome shark were my two floating decoys.
+Only a hundred and fifty feet away from this awesome shark were my three floating decoys.
 I immediately thought about my options; not many.
 Maybe I should leave the decoys out since they weren’t making any commotion on the water.
 Maybe the Shark would not pay any attention to them.
 As I thought about this, the shark sounded and someone noticed that the shark was heading in the direction of my decoys.
 Are you kidding me??
 I began to pull the decoys in as fast as I could, causing a wake behind them.
 I figured that if he was going to grab them anyway, I was going to make it work for them!
 Within seconds the decoys were at the side of the boat and the shark re-surfaced a bit closer this time.
 That was an experience I will never forget and hopefully never repeat!!
 Indeed, a great story for my book!
 To me, that was worth a long day and many miles of travel.
 Thank You Ida and Steve!

 Image sd 22a